Tips for gathering evidence for your HITRUST CSF validated assessment

 If a talking point or request is not clear, ask as many questions as necessary.
 It’s much easier to answer these questions during a live discussion than over emails or messages through MyCSF.

-Additional evidence: During the assessment, your external assessor will send back requirements if additional evidence is needed.
+Additional evidence: During the assessment, your external assessor will send back requirement statements if additional evidence is needed.
 Be sure to fully read the assessor’s comments and requests, and answer all of their points.
-Being incomplete in your reply will likely impact the duration of testing for your assessment.
+Being incomplete in your reply will likely impact the duration of testing for your assessment and may affect the Quality Assurance (QA) tasks.

 Scoring: Our last tip is to be realistic in your scoring.
-It’s okay to not be 100% compliant for every single requirement.
-HITRUST CSF® certification is not pass/fail.
+It’s okay to not be 100% compliant for every single requirement statement.
+HITRUST certification is not pass/fail.
 You can be at 50% or 75% for a number of requirements and still achieve certification.
 When there are requirement statements that you can’t find good evidence for, those scores will be lower.

 With scoring, ultimately, your external assessor will be reviewing your scores and evaluating them with the evidence you provide, and if they have to send a lot of them back to you because they do not appear accurate, it will increase the time and level of effort for the assessment.
 This could end up costing you more money for the extra effort of your assessors.
 Being realistic in your scoring can actually deliver savings.